R00-K/Drink_or_DOOM/README.md

 ## 📜 Project Description
 This project has **two main components**:
+At its core, Drink or DOOM is a gloriously over-engineered solution to a problem nobody really needed solved — reminding you to drink water.
+Sure, there are plenty of apps and timers that do this quietly and politely.
+But where’s the fun in that?

+Instead of a gentle nudge, this project goes full drama mode: it actually messes with your computer’s boot process (in the tested, controlled environment, of course).
+If you ignore your hydration reminder, your machine gives you a digital guilt trip every time you reboot.

+It’s a perfect blend of high-tech wizardry, harmless sabotage, and cheeky motivation.
+So while it’s technically useful — it’s mostly useless because nobody wants their bootloader replaced over a glass of water.
+But hey, if you do, here’s your chance!

 1. **Custom UEFI App** – Built using the [EDK II](https://github.com/tianocore/edk2) environment.
    - When run at boot, it checks a `flag.bin` file in the EFI System Partition (ESP) and reacts accordingly.